andrew/ultimate-awesome/README.md

 - [awesome-poe-smarthome](https://github.com/zacs/awesome-poe-smarthome) - A list of smarthome devices designed to be PoE-first.
 - [awesome-split-learning](https://github.com/aidecentralized/awesome-split-learning) - A curated repository for various papers in the domain of split learning.
 - [awesome-hardware-production](https://github.com/anujdeshpande/awesome-hardware-production) - List of awesome resources for going to production with a hardware product.
-- [awesome-neuromorphic](https://github.com/artiomn/awesome-neuromorphic) - A curated list of awesome neuromorphic frameworks, libraries, resources, and other things.
 - [awesome-MIT-ai-for-climate-change](https://github.com/blutjens/awesome-MIT-ai-for-climate-change) - 🌍 A curated list of MIT faculty that tackle climate change with machine learning for applying students, undergraduates, or others .
 - [awesome-gamecube-development](https://github.com/command-tab/awesome-gamecube-development) - WIP: A curated list of Nintendo GameCube development resources including toolchains, documentation, emulators, example code, and more.
+- [fucking-terminals-are-sexy](https://github.com/Correia-jpv/fucking-terminals-are-sexy) - 💥 A curated list of Terminal frameworks, plugins & resources for CLI lovers.
+With repository stars⭐ and forks🍴.
 - [awesome-agentic-ai-learning-resource-by-devkay](https://github.com/dharminjoshi/awesome-agentic-ai-learning-resource-by-devkay) - Awesome Agentic AI Learning Resource by DevKay is a curated roadmap for mastering Agentic AI—from ML foundations to production-ready agents.
 Features a 0–12+ month path, hands-on projects, top resources, agent architectures, and tools like LangChain and AutoGen.
 - [awesome-producthunt-alternatives](https://github.com/DirectorySurf/awesome-producthunt-alternatives) - An awesome list of producthunt alternatives.
 - [awesome-novelcovid](https://github.com/disease-sh/awesome-novelcovid) - A curated list of projects using the NovelCOVID API.
-- [awesome-parasite](https://github.com/ecohealthalliance/awesome-parasite) - A curated list of host-parasite information.
 - [awesome-transformer-ocr](https://github.com/EriCongMa/awesome-transformer-ocr) - This repository is created to share current progress of transformer based optical character recognition(OCR).
 Welcome to share~.
 - [awesome-sound-source-localization](https://github.com/fyjneverfollows/awesome-sound-source-localization) - A tutorial for Sound Source Localization researchers and practitioners.
 The purpose of this repo is to organize the world’s resources for Sound Source Localization, and make them universally accessible and useful.
 - [awesome-indonesia-vision-research-conference](https://github.com/indonesia-vision-ai/awesome-indonesia-vision-research-conference) - A curated list of resources dedicated to research papers published by Indonesians at top international conferences.